-Landscaping will be provided along NE 22nd Street and North Swinton Avenue to continue beautification efforts to the south along North Swinton Avenue.
-The proposed design provides a mix of palms and gumbo limbos.
-While the lots adjacent to North Swinton Avenue are back-lotted, there is a landscaped area, at least 5 feet in depth along the privacy wall, that will line the sidewalk.
-In addition, the privacy wall design, which requires approval by the SPRAB, will be required to be consistent throughout the perimeter of the development.
+Landscaping will be provided along NE 22nd Street and North Swinton Avenue to continue beautification efforts along North Swinton Avenue and includes a mix of palms, green and silver buttonwoods, and gumbo limbos.
+While the lots adjacent to North Swinton Avenue are back-lotted, there is a landscaped buffer area at least 5 feet in depth provided along the privacy wall that will line the sidewalk.
+The privacy wall design, which requires approval by the SPRAB, will be required to be consistent throughout the perimeter of the development.